Cynthia Miller Freivogel

 Artistic Director

-Mr. Nowell received the Master of Music degree in choral conducting with a minor in music history from University of Colorado, and the Bachelor of Arts degree with honors from Princeton University.
-He recently received Associate certification (AAGO) from the American Guild of Organists.
+Mr. Nowell takes joy in introducing people of all ages and backgrounds to Baroque music and in collaborating with a wide range of artists to bring new dimensions to this music.
+He received the Master of Music degree in choral conducting and music history from the University of Colorado, and a Bachelor of Arts degree with honors from Princeton University.